andrewskoehn/ECE-2524-Project-3/README.md

 	USAGE: python manip.py -t &lt;COMMENT> &lt;START> &lt;END> &lt;FILE>
 	Example: python manip.py -t // 1 3 helloWorld.cpp
 	Example: python manip.py -t # 5 5 test.py

+	Note: this operation does not check for the correct commenting character, so it can also be used to insert any kind of character/string at the beginning of the given lines

+The program implements usage error checking and handling.
+It also implements file error checking and handling.
+When an error occurs, an appropriate message is displayed to the user.
+Also, when certain situations occur, an appropriate message is displayed to the user (i.e., if no occurences of a string are found in -f or -c or a given line does not exist in -r or -t).

+Note: the program cannot execute multiple operations in one call.
+In other words, each call to manip.py must flag and execute only one of the available operations.

+OUTPUT EXAMPLES